 Window Replacement FAQs

 Window replacement projects can be a daunting task.
-You want to know you got all your bases covered before making such a big financial decision.
+You want to know you have all your bases covered before making such a big financial decision.
 So we’ve taken the time to search out some of the most frequently asked questions about window replacements and answer them for you.

 Any contractor should be able to answer these and any other questions you may have before you commit to anything.

 There are many reasons to hire a professional for your window replacement.
 A professional will know how to check for structural damage, mold, and sizing issues.
-They will also be familiar with the building codes in your area and inform you on which windows you cannot use in your home.
+They will also be familiar with the building codes in your area and inform you about which windows you cannot use in your home.

 This question depends on your project budget and the condition of your windows.
 If you require any expensive specialty windows, you may want to do those later on.
 On the other hand, if all your windows are damaged or more than 20 years old, you may want to replace them all at once.
 In addition, many contractors offer a discount for larger projects as they can utilize their time more efficiently.

 A good rule to follow for a large purchase is ‘never buy anything the first day you shop for it.’
-If a salesman is pushing you to buy with exclusive offers that are limited time only, chances are you will find a better offer elsewhere with a more reputable brand to back it up.
+If a salesman pushes you to buy with exclusive offers that are limited time only, chances are you will find a better offer elsewhere with a more reputable brand to back it up.